pal03377/master-thesis/thesis.typ

 In @useCaseModelTutorInstructor we show the use cases of both an instructor and a tutor who use Artemis with Athena to grade students' submissions.
 The instructor can select the assessment module that is best suited for giving feedback suggestions on the specific exercise to be assessed (#frlink(<frSelectAssessmentModule>)).
 Examples of the assessment module include the CoFee module for text exercises, ThemisML for programming exercises or one of the two available modules using LLMs for feedback suggestions on both programming and text exercises.
 After the instructor selected an assessment module and after the exercise due date is reached, the tutor can start assessing the submissions.
 They can view a given submission that is chosen by the current assessment module in Athena (see @useCaseModelAthena).
 Then, they will directly receive feedback suggestions from Athena (#frlink(<frViewFeedbackSuggestionsUI>)).
 The tutor can either accept the suggestions or edit them to match their evaluation of the submission (#frlink(<frAcceptFeedbackSuggestions>)).
-Alternatively, they can also choose to reject the suggestions and to only give manual feedback (#frlink(<frRejectFeedbackSuggestions>)).
-Any combination of accepting, modifying and rejecting suggestions is possible.
+Alternatively, they can also choose to discard the suggestions and to only give manual feedback (#frlink(<frDiscardFeedbackSuggestions>)).
+Any combination of accepting, modifying and discarding suggestions is possible.
 After the tutor has finished grading the submission, they can submit the result to the system.

 #figure(